YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BB](https://azurlane.koumakan.jp/w/images/5/5f/King_George_VChibi.png "King George V") - **[HMS King George V](https://azurlane.koumakan.jp/King_George_V)** **(T1 if deployed w/ 3 OTHER HMS units)**
 * Skill:
-  * Every 24s, 70% chance to fire a mediocre barrage; if KGV mounts a 356mm Quad, reduce the cooldown of her first volley by 75%, gain +20% CritChance on main gun shots, reduce its scatter by 2 and enhance the barrage (slightly better damage, 8 large shots instead of 6).
+  * Every 24s, 70% chance to fire a mediocre [barrage](http://p1.qhimg.com/t01b1c830d8be9d5c65.gif); if KGV mounts a 356mm Quad, reduce the cooldown of her first volley by 75%, gain +20% CritChance on main gun shots, reduce its scatter by 2 and enhance the barrage (slightly better damage, 8 large shots instead of 6).
+     * The 6/8 SHELLS deal 121/138 bdmg with 80/100/130 mods; the 20 NEEDLES deal 20 bdmg with 80/100/130 mods.
+Both are modified by 100% of KGV's FP.
   * Deal +10% Damage to IJN/KMS/RM/Siren units; if sortied with 3 other HMS units, gain +20% FP/AA/Reload/Evasion.
-  * [The barrage](http://wiki.joyme.com/blhx/%E8%8B%B1%E7%8E%8B%E4%B9%94%E6%B2%BB%E4%BA%94%E4%B8%96); the SHELLS deal 121/138 base dmg ith 80/100/130 modifiers, the NEEDLES deal 20 base dmg with 80/100/130 modifiers.

 * Desc: Takes a King to put an upstart Prince in its place.
 >Heh, typical nobles.
 Profiting from their underlings and giving next to nothing in return.
-While KGV is yet another sovereign that doesn't buff back her fellow countrywomen, there's no denying the buff she receives from them is both quite simple to attain (the HMS is spoiled for good backline choices) and substantial; not only that, her damage buff is hardly ever out of a job considering 99% of the enemies in PvE are IJN.
+While KGV is yet another sovereign who doesn't buff back her fellow countrywomen, there's no denying the buff she receives from them is both quite simple to attain (the HMS is spoiled for good backline choices) and substantial; not only that, her damage buff is hardly ever out of a job considering 99% of the enemies in PvE are IJN.
 As for the 356mm, long story short - it only overtakes the good ol' 406MK6 if her first volley lands most of its shots and hits something valuable, otherwise the long cooldown and the subpar damage eventually catch up to her; it won't cripple her but she won't benefit a whole lot from it either, and her barrage is fairly anaemic anyway so buffing it isn't too desirable a prospect.
 In short, she's a big burly beatstick that'll benefit from having some HMS cheerleaders around.
 Only let her be the flag if nobody else has a better barrage.